bloa/magpie/docs/guide.md

 # Usage Philosophy

-Magpie's source code is entirely self-contained in the "magpie" folder, whislt the "bin" folder contains Magpie's default entry points.
+Magpie's source code is entirely self-contained in the "magpie" folder, whilst the "bin" folder contains Magpie's default entry points.
 Entry points will expect a description of the experimental setup provided by a [scenario file][./config.md].
 Upon execution, Magpie will create two other folders: "_magpie_logs", that will contain all log files (outputs, patches, diffs, etc) created by Magpie, as well as "_magpie_work", that will contain the temporary software variants.